-On top of redistributing corporate rents, tax policy has an important role in curbing excessive corporate power through restricting concentrations of excess wealth and income.
-Measures such as raising corporate statutory tax rates, or taxing a corporations' stock, fall within this strategy.
-Relatedly, it has been argued that tax policy should encompass the regulation of the use of corporations by shareholders and company executives to maximise their own private wealth and income.
-In this respect, measures could include taxing share repurchases, strengthening capital income and gains tax policies, implementing or strengthening financial transaction taxes to disincentivise high-frequency trading, 29,97 and penalising corporations that exceed a certain threshold for the ratio of payments their Chief Executive Officer receives relative to median employee pay.

-Strengthen Regulation of Political Contributions, Corruption, and Conflicts of Interest disclosure of political contributions from corporations^{103,104}; tightly regulating, through bans, waiting periods, and disclosure laws, the 'revolving door' between legislators and regulators and high-level positions in corporations105; and the implementation of mandatory lobby registers and 'ministers' diaries' that require detailed real-time disclosures for corporate engagement with public officials.^{106,107} In the United States, many commentators have specifically called for an overruling of the 2010 Citizens United v.
+On top of redistributing corporate rents, tax policy has an important role in curbing excessive corporate power through restricting concentrations of excess wealth and income.^{94,95} Measures such as raising corporate statutory tax rates, or taxing a corporations' stock, fall within this strategy.94 Relatedly, it has been argued that tax policy should encompass the regulation of the use of corporations by shareholders and company executives to maximise their own private wealth and income.
+In this respect, measures could include taxing share repurchases,96 strengthening capital income and gains tax policies,92 implementing or strengthening financial transaction taxes to disincentivise high-frequency trading,^{92,97} and penalising corporations that exceed a certain threshold for the ratio of payments their Chief Executive Officer receives relative to median employee pay.98 disclosure of political contributions from corporations^{103,104}; tightly regulating, through bans, waiting periods, and disclosure laws, the 'revolving door' between legislators and regulators and high-level positions in corporations105; and the implementation of mandatory lobby registers and 'ministers' diaries' that require detailed real-time disclosures for corporate engagement with public officials.^{106,107} In the United States, many commentators have specifically called for an overruling of the 2010 Citizens United v.
 Federal Election Commission decision, which permits unlimited election spending by corporations using treasury funds.^{108,109}